LIZ'S PLAN TO STRENGTHEN HEALTH CARE AND ACHIEVE MEDICARE FOR ALL!

 We need to move forward, not back, in the battle to expand access to affordable, quality health care.
 A solid majority of the American people believe that the federal government should insure, and ensure, universal health care coverage.
-That is why I support the Medicare for All Act of 2017.
-It is the only proposal on the table that will accomplish the three essential goals of universal coverage, quality care, and affordability.
-This legislation would gradually expand eligibility for Medicare and allow people to buy into the system during the transition to universal coverage.
+That is why I support the Expanded and Improved Medicare for All Act of 2017, H.R.
+676. It is the only proposal on the table that will accomplish the three essential goals of universal coverage, quality care, and affordability.

 Don't let anyone tell you this can't happen.
 It is a proposal that will bring down the cost of care, make our communities and families more secure, and make us more competitive with countries that spend much less money and get better care.
 In a Medicare for All program, no one will have to pay $700 for an EpiPen.
 Drug companies won't be able to get away with price-gouging any more, because the Medicare program can negotiate with drug companies and bring down these outrageous costs.
 Americans and Hoosiers deserve nothing less.